Harshit765G4/DSA/README.md

 I have created a folder named Practice Problems where I would share different sets of problems with their logic

 currently I am Learning Patterns, specifically Character, star and Number Patterns

+some of these patterns also includen tringle pattern both inverse and reverse